-Residential customers with separate lawn irrigation meters are covered by this special program, whereby a PWC contractor tests and repairs the backflow prevention assembly on your tap.
+Residential customers with separate lawn irrigation meters are covered by this special program, whereby a PWC contractor routinely tests the backflow prevention assembly on your tap.
 Customers are charged a minimal fee for this service, which can result in significant savings.